motoxrcr/elk-stack/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the install-elk.yml file to /etc/ansible/roles/install-elk.yml.
+- You will have to go-to the hosts file in /etc/ansible and add the ELK server with its IP following example below (Note that IP address could be different on your machines):

+[webservers]
+10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+10.0.0.7 ansible_python_interpreter=/usr/bin/python3

+[ELK]
-- Update the hosts file to include 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+10.1.0.4 ansible_python_interpreter=/usr/bin/python3

+- Next copy the .yml playbook files to the appropriate directories on the WebVMs.
+(Example: /etc/filebeat/filebeat-playbook.yml)
+- Now you will have to update the beat configuration files to include the ELK server host information.
+- Next you will copy the beat configuration files to the appropriate directories on the WebVMs.
+(Example: /etc/metricbeat/metricbeat-playbook.yml)
-- Run the playbook, and navigate to http://52.170.63.132:5601/app/kibana#/home to check that the installation worked as expected.
+- Run the playbook, and navigate to (Example: http://52.170.63.132:5601/app/kibana#/home) to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._